The Justice League of America Battles Pollution

 “Once we gloried in our industrial might,” he tells the superheroes.
 “Day and night, our fabricating plants spewed forth goods – and, alas, poisons – into our atmosphere.
 Our scientists warned us we were destroying Monsan with waste.
 But their pleas were not heeded by our governing council.
 It was only when our people began dying that the truth became apparent.
 Hurriedly we tried to halt the dreadful pollution, but planets are like any living organism.
 Once they are murdered, they cannot be restored to life.”

-A bureaucrat named Chokh discovered that Monsanians could alter their body chemistry through radiation, enabling their bodies to adapt to the polluted environment.
+A bureaucrat named Chokh discovered that Monsanians could alter their body chemistry through radiation, enabling them to adapt to the polluted environment.
 “Chokh is not satisfied,” the man continues.
 “He is voyaging to other star-systems, seeking planets like Monsan to make them fit places for him and his kind.
 He plans to ruin, then colonize.
 I struggled to survive, hoping somehow to warn someone.”
 Having accomplish his goal, he gasps his last breath and dies in Superman’s arms.

 Now that the superheroes know what they are up against, they immediately head back to Earth.
 Before they leave, however, Green Lantern wants to destroy Monsan “to help the universe forget that it ever existed.”
 Superman stops him and instead argues, “Let Monsan be what the old man wanted it to be – a monument to mortal ignorance and a warning.”